kbrn/qubes-app-dms/README.md

 qubes-app-dms-timeout
 ----
-This package, to be installed in Dom0, implements a timeout-based dead man's switch: if the lock screen is enabled for a certain duration, the dead man's switch is triggered.
+This package, to be installed in Dom0, implements a timeout-based dead man's switch: if the lock screen is enabled for a certain duration (default: 2h), the dead man's switch is triggered.

 qubes-app-dms-bluetooth
 ----
 This package, to be installed in an AppVM or NetVM, implements a Bluetooth device proximity-based dead man's switch: after a particular Bluetooth device is seen, any loss of contact triggers the dead man's switch.
+This requires configuration post-install: edit the installed `/rw/usrlocal/etc/qubes-dms/bluetooth.conf` file and add the Bluetooth MAC address of your desired device.